 But the test tower is more than just a functional building for research and development.
 A public visitor platform at a height of 232 metres provides a 360° view of the region around Rottweil.
 This makes the tower the highest visitor platform in Germany.
 But it is also the tallest textile-clad building in the world.

 In addition to the Industrial Construction Award and the German Engineering Construction Award, the TK Elevator Test Tower also received the 2018 Balthasar Neumann Award, which recognises the exemplary, innovative collaboration of various specialist disciplines on a building that goes beyond technically established standards and, as a result of this collaboration, exhibits outstanding building cultural and technical qualities.

-Industrial Building Award, German Engineering Award and Balthasar Neumann Award 2018
+Industrial Building Award, German Engineering Award, Balthasar Neumann Award etc.

 This collaboration does not only refer to cooperative partnerships between architects and structural engineers in the realisation of a building design or a traffic route construction project.
 It also takes into account the cooperation between architects and planning engineers from different disciplines.
 The Balthasar Neumann Award is intended to fulfil the parameters of sustainable construction.
 The building submitted for the award must demonstrate the quality achieved through planning in partnership, in the sense of integrated and integral processes.
 The prize is awarded for successful cooperation in the fields of architecture, structural design and energy/sustainability concept.
 It will be presented to the planners of each of these three areas as well as to the client.